-Periodontal disease treatment is another way of saying gum disease.
-Periodontitis, a serious gum disease that has the capacity to wreak havoc on both your gums and your jaw bone, is actually very common in the United States.
+Periodontal disease treatment in Escondido is another way of saying gum disease.
+Periodontitis, a serious gum disease that can wreak havoc on both your gums and your jawbone, is actually very common in the United States.
 Nearly three million cases are reported every year.

 How Do I Know If I Have Periodontal Disease?

 Some common symptoms of periodontitis include red, swollen, tender, or bleeding gums.
 Many people notice the discomfort, especially when they eat, drink, or brush their teeth.
 This is a disease that can be quite uncomfortable and, if left untreated, could result in you losing your teeth.

 How Does Periodontal Disease Occur?